In this post, we will be looking at the SWFI medical abbreviation, its meaning, and when it is used.

 When an excessive volume of water for injection is given, it could lead to fluid overload thereby causing low blood sodium (hyponatremia) and electrolyte imbalance.

-It could also result in redness and tenderness of the injection site if not properly administered parenterally.
+It could also result in redness and tenderness of the injection site if not correctly administered parenterally.

 Could cause fever, bruising, swelling, or pain at the site of the injection.